-The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, actions involving allegations of discrimination, or breach of contract incidental to the operations of its business.
-The Company is not currently involved in any such incidental litigation which it believes could have a materially adverse effect on its financial condition or results of operations.
+The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, or breach of contract allegations incidental to the operations of its business.
+Except for the following-described dispute, the Company is not currently involved in any claims, disputes, litigation, or other actions with third parties which it believes could have a materially adverse effect on its financial condition or results of operations.